 Schedule a consultation by calling

-Some esophageal cancer causes or risk factors include tobacco use, heavy alcohol use, gastroesophageal reflux disease (GERD), acid reflux, and Barrett's esophagus (where the cells lining the lower esophagus have changed or been replaced by abnormal cells).
+Some risk factors include tobacco use, heavy alcohol use, gastroesophageal reflux disease (GERD), acid reflux, and Barrett's esophagus (a condition where the cells lining the lower esophagus have changed or become abnormal).

-The most common symptom of esophageal cancer is a sensation that food is stuck in the throat or that one is choking on food.
-These symptoms may worsen over time, causing pain when swallowing.
+The most common symptom is the sensation that food is stuck in the throat or the feeling of choking while eating.
+These symptoms may worsen over time and cause swallowing pain.

 Schedule a consultation by calling